Are you looking for an equipment rental agreement template?

 Having a well-drafted equipment rental agreement is a great first step to protecting your company and equipment in case of damage or problems, but you should also consider using a dedicated cloud rental software to help you manage all of your rental tasks in a single platform to avoid losing any important information.

-Rentman is a tailor-made software that helps you plan equipment, crew, and transport for a variety of events.
+Rentman is a tailor-made p that helps you plan equipment, crew, and transport for a variety of events.

 Not only does Rentman help track your resources but you can also create and customize documents like quotes, invoices, packing slips, subrental requests, and crew schedules on the go.